dev-fortitude/Site/README.md

 ---

+> [!NOTE]
+> The website is currently in stage 1 (front-end) development.
+This includes all static features and integrations.
+Stage 2 will consist of back-end and dynamic features once stage 1 is complete and the website is usable.

+---

 ### 💡 Suggestions
 If You have any suggestions for the website or want a feature to be added, state it!
 You can open an issue and explain there or use the contact info below.